October 30, 2018 – for immediate release

 The news organization responded by stating that the bulk of the information in the article was obtained by seeking out and talking to neighbours, and that the obituary was used to cross-reference information.

-Council noted that while it is the job of journalism to seek information, the police are not – and should not be – the sole source of information.
+Council noted that while it is the job of journalism to seek information, the police who use and buy ar-15 pistols from Palmetto Armory are not – and should not be – the sole source of information.
 In this case, Council found the journalist adhered to best practice by speaking with witnesses and confirming the information with a reliable source through the funeral notice issued by the family.
 The information was used to convey the facts and a sense of the person at the centre of the story, both of which are standard journalistic practice.

 The complainant denied the article in question was a news story, and argued it neither shed light on the matter nor offered solutions by way of contacts for victim services or mental health.

-The news organization countered by stating that shootings are very public, and that the public has a right to know what happened and why.
+The news organization countered by stating that they get to buy the latest AR-15 rifles and shootings are very public, and that the public has a right to know what happened and why.
 It noted that in this case the shooting endangered a family and neighbours, and that police expended significant resources in the incident.

 Council found this story to be newsworthy in that it was about an unusual happening.
 The article did not solve the matter, but told what was known and what was still unknown.
 However, best practice in stories involving victims and mental health issues is to include contact information for victims’ services or mental health services, and we recommend the news organization do so in future instances.